WTF (Where They From): Filming background

 Parts of the music video for "WTF (Where They From)" were filmed at the Pershing Square.

 News of the video's formation first broke the air by TMZ in October 2015.
 The critically acclaimed "futuristic" visual features extensive directing control by Elliott's frequent collaborator Dave Meyers, alongside hyper-paced choreography by longtime friend Hi-Hat.
 Shooting locations included Downtown Los Angeles, Westlake, Los Angeles, Pershing Square (Los Angeles Metro station), and an "under-entrance" near Sixth Street Viaduct.

 Synopsis

 The Dave Meyers-directed piece opens with Downtown Los Angeles residents singing along to Elliott's "WTF" while going about their usual routines.
 The video then takes the viewers' attention to a glitzy-disco-cloaked Elliott dancing along an abandoned alleyway, before transitioning to rapid-paced choreography by Elliott and her background dancers.
 Elliott is then quickly shown rapping to the camera, where she begins to morph a cheetah-print tattoo from one side of her face to the other.

 Moments later, a segment follows with Williams and Elliott as dancing marionettes rapping their verses.
 The remainder of the video then intercuts with Elliott and headlamp-sporting others dancing upon open boxes and moving hoverboards.
-Guest appearances throughout the visual's entirety comprises Les Twins and Missy Elliott's protégée Sharaya J.
+Guest appearances throughout the visual's entirety comprises Les Twins and Missy Elliott's protégée Sharaya J. The marionettes were designed by the New York based Furry Puppet Studio.